owhite/balancing-robot-notes/modeling/README.md

 These are useful prompts for ChatG:
 - What is your interpretation of these eigen values?
 - Tell me about how total damping was calculated
-- How did you arrive at the conclusion that "Model and LQR data consistent and stable." ?
+- How did you arrive at the conclusion that the model and LQR data consistent and stable?
 - Reality check this value: Moment inertia I_b = 1.1758e-02 kg·m²
 - Reality check my COM CoM (mm) = [-2.46032006e-02 -1.14117663e+01 1.30614191e+02]
 - How do all of my results compare to other 1.5kg sized balancing bots